 EU AI Act Compliance Checklist for CTOs and CIOs

-Actionable compliance checklist for technology leaders — assess your AI systems, understand requirements, and build a roadmap to EU AI Act compliance before the 2026 deadline.
+Actionable compliance checklist for technology leaders — assess your AI systems, understand requirements, and build a roadmap to EU AI Act compliance ahead of the 2 December 2027 and 2 August 2028 high-risk deadlines.

-The EU AI Act (Regulation 2024/1689) is now law, and its obligations are phasing in on a strict timeline.
+The EU AI Act (Regulation 2024/1689) is in force and being enforced, and its remaining obligations are phasing in on a fixed timeline.
 As a CTO or CIO, you are the person most likely to own the technical side of compliance — and the one who will need to answer when the board asks, "Are we ready?"

 This article provides a structured, actionable checklist to help you assess your organisation's position, identify gaps, and build a compliance roadmap.
 It is designed for technology leaders at companies that develop, deploy, or procure AI systems that touch the EU market.